Starting Monday, many of California’s 26 million drivers can make a special trip to a place no one really likes to go: the local DMV office.

 Q: Is it true California has to meet an October 2018 federal deadline for issuing these cards?

 A: The feds gave California until that date to produce an acceptable REAL ID card and begin distributing it.
-DMV officials say that once they begin distributing the cards this Jan.
-22, they believe they will have satisfied the federal requirements.
+DMV officials say that once they begin distributing the cards, they believe they will have satisfied the federal requirements.

 Q: So, to be clear, I can still use my current CA driver’s license to get on a plane for now?